bbc/newslabs-docs/docs/README.md

 The [Juicer Documentation](Juicer-2.html) contains instructions how to get started with the BBC News Labs Juicer API.

-Please you will need an API key to be able to make calls to the API.
+Please note you will need an API key to be able to make calls to the API.

 ---